We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 They’re often compared to a baguette diamond.
 From a distance, emerald and baguette cuts have similar shapes, but the difference lies in the beveled corners.

-In a baguette cut, they’re squared off.
+In a baguette cut, those corners are squared off.

 What are Princess Cut Diamonds?